mikkurogue/go-excel-api/readme.md

 The first sheet has 18 columns and 738625 rows.
 The second sheet has 5 columns and 791 rows.

-Processing takes on average, for this kind of file size and complexity to fully complete in around 4 minutes and 46 seconds.
-Which is by no means slow, which is why I'm happy with the results.

 *Update*: benchmark also done on a different machine running linux.